danielrshabib/danielrshabib.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a resident in Otolaryngology–Head and Neck Surgery at University of California, Los Angeles.
+I am a resident in Otolaryngology–Head and Neck Surgery at UCLA Medical Center.
 As founder and CEO of [KairoSys Applied Intelligence](https://www.kairosysai.com/), I currently lead development of an AI tool with a team of software engineers to make medical device design more efficient and patient-centered by synthesizing user feedback, regulatory reports, and patent data into actionable insights.

 I earned my M.D. degree from Vanderbilt University School of Medicine in May 2026.
 I led research on cochlear implant patient experiences, head and neck cancer free-flap reconstruction, surgical outcomes following neoadjuvant immunotherapy, and surgical consent form language.
 Additionally, I studied surgical and patient-facing technology, worked as a consultant for [Merge Medical Device Studio](https://www.mergemed.com/), and developed AI-driven tools for medical record abstraction in clinical trials.
 I also volunteered as a student clinician/coordinator at [Shade Tree Free Clinic](https://www.shadetreeclinic.org/), health educator for previously incarcerated individuals, and [mentor](https://www.newschannel5.com/news/giving-them-another-path-inspiring-at-risk-youth-to-choose-a-violence-free-future) for children affected by gun violence.